 - The Woodstock Badminton Club is not licensed under the Alcohol and Gaming Commission of Ontario.
 The Board of Directors and/or the Woodstock Badminton Club will not accept responsibility for any alcoholic beverages on the premises.

-- Any person or persons who rent the Woodstock Badminton Club, and who will be serving/selling alcohol on the premises, must obtain an appropriate permit from the Alcohol and Gaming Commission of Ontario, and accept full responsibility for the consumption of alcohol under that permit.
+- Any person or persons who rent the Woodstock Badminton Club, and who will be serving/selling alcohol on the premises, must obtain an appropriate permit from the Alcohol and Gaming Commission of Ontario, acquire the appropriate insurance coverage and accept full responsibility for the consumption of alcohol under that permit.

 - The permit obtained, under section 2 above, must be prominently displayed on the club premises at the time of the alcohol event.
 Any other regulations stipulated by the AGCO, for the event permit, must be strictly adhered to.